davidfig/pixi-dashed-line/README.md

 Regrettably, pixi.js does not provide a mechanism to change the matrix of a texture without breaking the current line with a moveTo command.
 (This was my key insight that finally got this working.
 I banged my head many hours trying to figure out why the texture did not rotate properly.
 The answer was that you have to moveTo before changing the matrix.)

 ### Future work
-Ideally, the dashed line functionality should be build directly into pixi.js's Graphics line drawing module w/logic that separates the triangles of the dashed line to take into account changes in the angle of the line.
+Ideally, the dashed line functionality should be built directly into pixi.js's Graphics line drawing module w/logic that separates the triangles of the dashed line to take into account changes in the angle of the line.
 I thought about adding it, but decided the amount of work was not worth it.
 (Especially since the use case for useTexture is limited to strange PIXI.Graphics geometries.)
 Maybe someone does a different calculus and adds this feature directly into pixi.js and makes this library obsolete.

-## Development Notes
-There's a bug somewhere between esbuild and pixi.js's use of the ismobilejs package.
-For development (`npm start`), You'll need to manually edit `node_modules/ismobilejs/tsconfig.json` and change the `"target": "es3"` to `"target": "es6"`.
-This change is not needed to build or use the library, only when testing with the development server.

 ## License
 MIT License